-This is because ITP has loosely been attributed to blood stasis and spleen qi deficiency per TCM, amongst other possible correlations.
-Which may all also be addressed in any number of ways in addition to diet (including lifestyle, cupping, guasha, therapeutic bodywork, acupuncture, herbs, qigong, etc).
+This is because ITP has loosely been attributed to blood stasis and spleen deficiency per TCM, among other possible correlations.
+Which may all also be addressed in any number of ways in addition to the diet (including lifestyle, cupping, guasha, therapeutic bodywork, acupuncture, herbs, qigong, etc).

 Of these, wet cupping (baguan) most directly detoxes the blood itself.
 This is an ancient bloodletting technique used to literally suck out “stagnant” toxins.
 Despite sounding like an archaic form of medieval torture, it is actually quite painless.
 As the bleeding is induced by heavy vacuum suction through tiny pinpricks, which subsequently don’t need much closure afterward.

 Wet cupping is still quite popular in the Far East and known as hijamah in the Mid East, today.
 Not to mention, cupping has also been finding new converts among high-profile, American celebrities and Olympic athletes, of late!
 As the bloody proof is in the pudding, or perhaps cranberry Jell-o in this case!

 That all said, intentional bleeding may certainly not sound like the best prescription for easily-excessive bleeding.
 However, in one systematic study at the Al-Ghufran Hijamah Center, medical teams found that platelet counts in all cases of thrombocytopenia normalized after wet cupping.